omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 Configuring
 --------------------------------------------------------------
-This plugin is included in your downloaded Omeka installation and does not require a separate download.
+This plugin is included in your downloaded Omeka Classic installation and does not require a separate download.
 Select Plugins in the top navigation of your admin.
 Activate your plugin and select Configure to choose the sequence in which your exhibits appear.
 Exhibits may be ordered by date added, alphabetically by name, or most recent.

 ![Configuration drop down open to show all options](/doc_files/plugin_images/Eb3config.jpg)